-TTFC's investments are limited to cash, bonds and FX forward contracts that protect the balance sheet from currency movements that would otherwise affect the portfolio adversely; the driver for market risk is the bond portfolio.
-As of year-end 2020, TTFC investments amount to CHF 361m, cash & cash equivalents to CHF 179m.
+TTFC's investments are limited to cash, bonds and insurance-linked securities (ILS).
+The driver for market risk is the bond portfolio.
+As of year-end 2021, TTFC investments amount to CHF 471m, cash & cash equivalents to CHF 115m.
 Investments classes, ratings in the investment portfolio follow the investment guidelines.

 TTFC's market risk exposure is therefore limited to interest rates, spreads, and FX risk only.
 All other risks (equities, real estate, hedge funds, private equity, etc.) are nil.
-Compared to the previous year, market risk has slightly increased due to higher amount of invested assets.
+Compared to the previous year, market risk has slightly decreased driven by a reduction in FX risk.